grant-singleton-nz/pigz/readme.md

 To build:
  - get [premake](http://industriousone.com/premake).
 I use premake 4.4

+You can run scripts/build.bat (python required), which will auto-detect installed Visual Studio 2010 or 2012, build and run tests.

+The result (pigz.exe and unpigz.exe) will be in rel directory.

+Alternatively, do it manually:

 For Visual Studio 2008:
  - run `premake4 vs2008` to generate Visual Studio 2008 solution
  - open `build\pigz.sln` in Visual Studio and build